-I am the co-editor of The Alpine Review, which we like to call a slow magazine for turbulent times.
-It’s a tough creature to describe, but my favourite attempt is in Ruth Jamieson’s excellent book Print is Dead, Long Live Print, where she describes it as “The Economist’s cooler, better dressed sister.”
+I was the co-editor of The Alpine Review, which we liked to call a slow magazine for turbulent times.
+It was a tough creature to describe, but my favourite attempt is in Ruth Jamieson’s excellent book Print is Dead, Long Live Print, where she describes it as “The Economist’s cooler, better dressed sister.”

-Issue 3, my first issue manning the ship alongside Louis-Jacques Darveau, working with the brilliant team of Elise Eskanazi, Anna Duckworth, John Di Palma and Eli Burnstein, is out now.
-It’s a trip, I promise.
+I steered the ship for Issue 3 alongside Louis-Jacques Darveau, working with the brilliant team of Elise Eskanazi, Anna Duckworth, John Di Palma and Eli Burnstein.
+Here’s magCulture’s review of the issue, where it was magazine of the week and they said nice things.

 Though this was by no means a solo operation, and some of my best relationships with fellow magazine makers (fellow edit staff, writers, photographers, art directors) began here, I did get to speak to some pretty incredible people for Dumbo.
 These are some of my faves that are still online: